 - iper-integer value specifying the starting stress period number for which the data specified in the PERIOD block apply.
 IPER must be less than or equal to NPER in the TDIS Package and greater than zero.
 The IPER value assigned to a stress period block must be greater than the IPER value assigned for the previous PERIOD block.
 The information specified in the PERIOD block will continue to apply for all subsequent stress periods, unless the program encounters another PERIOD block. - cellid-is the cell identifier, and depends on the type of grid that is used for the simulation.
 For a structured grid that uses the DIS input file, CELLID is the layer, row, and column.
 For a grid that uses the DISV input file, CELLID is the layer and CELL2D number.
 If the model uses the unstructured discretization (DISU) input file, CELLID is the node number for the cell. - surface-is the elevation of the ET surface (L).
-A time-series name may be specified. - rate-is the maximum ET flux rate $(LT^{-1})$ .
-A time-series name may be specified. - depth-is the ET extinction depth (L).
-A time-series name may be specified. - pxdp-is the proportion of the ET extinction depth at the bottom of a segment (dimensionless).
-A timeseries name may be specified. - petm-is the proportion of the maximum ET flux rate at the bottom of a segment (dimensionless).
-A time-series name may be specified. - petm0-is the proportion of the maximum ET flux rate that will apply when head is at or above the ET surface (dimensionless).
-PETM0 is read only when the SURF\RATE\SPECIFIED option is used.
-A time-series name may be specified. - aux-represents the values of the auxiliary variables for each evapotranspiration.
+If the Options block includes a TIMESERIESFILE entry (see the "Time-Variable Input" section), values can be obtained from a time series by entering the time-series name in place of a numeric value. - rate-is the maximum ET flux rate (LT^{-1}).
+If the Options block includes a TIMESERIESFILE entry (see the "Time-Variable Input" section), values can be obtained from a time series by entering the time-series name in place of a numeric value. - depth-is the ET extinction depth (L).
+If the Options block includes a TIMESERIESFILE entry (see the "Time-Variable Input" section), values can be obtained from a time series by entering the timeseries name in place of a numeric value. - pxdp-is the proportion of the ET extinction depth at the bottom of a segment (dimensionless).
+If the Options block includes a TIMESERIESFILE entry (see the "Time-Variable Input" section), values can be obtained from a time series by entering the time-series name in place of a numeric value. - petm-is the proportion of the maximum ET flux rate at the bottom of a segment (dimensionless).
+If the Options block includes a TIMESERIESFILE entry (see the "Time-Variable Input" section), values can be obtained from a time series by entering the time-series name in place of a numeric value. - petm0-is the proportion of the maximum ET flux rate that will apply when head is at or above the ET surface (dimensionless).
+PETM0 is read only when the SURF_RATE_SPECIFIED option is used.
+If the Options block includes a TIMESERIESFILE entry (see the "Time-Variable Input" section), values can be obtained from a time series by entering the time-series name in place of a numeric - aux-represents the values of the auxiliary variables for each evapotranspiration.
 The values of auxiliary variables must be present for each evapotranspiration.
 The values must be specified in the order of the auxiliary variables specified in the OPTIONS block.
-If the package supports time series and the Options block includes a TIMESERIESFILE entry (see the "Time-Variable Input" section), values can be obtained from a time series by entering the time-series name in place of a numeric value. - boundname-name of the evapotranspiration cell.
+If the package supports time series and the Options block includes a TIMESERIESFILE entry (see the "Time-Variable Input" section), values can be obtained from a time series by entering the time-series name in place of a numeric value.

+boundname-name of the evapotranspiration cell.
 BOUNDNAME is an ASCII character variable that can contain as many as 40 characters.
 If BOUNDNAME contains spaces in it, then the entire name must be enclosed within single quotes.